Charptr0/Simple-Reminders-App/README.md

 2. Give it a Prority Level
 3. Give it a Time

-The application will send a notification when the appropriate time comes.
+The application will send a notification when the appropriate time comes

-This project was created as the final project for the course CSC 221 Software Design.
+This project was created as the final project for the course CSC 221 Software Design

 ## Features
 ### Creating a Reminder  <img src="https://i.imgur.com/Ooxccyj.gif" width="15%" align="right"> <img src="https://i.imgur.com/QXzO2GC.gif" width="15%" align="right"> <img src="https://i.imgur.com/dzoEy9y.gif" width="15%" align="right">